elaird/hcalraw/readme.txt

-decode.py interprets a FED's bytes in an event (called by analyze.unpacked) graphs.py reads in output/Runxxx.root, makes plots, and outputs summary.pdf printRaw.py dumps to stdout the payload(s) in an event utils.py contains helper functions
+decode.py interprets a FED's bytes in an event (called by analyze.unpacked) graphs.py reads in output/Runxxx.root, makes plots, and outputs summary.pdf printRaw.py dumps to stdout the payload(s) in an event printer.py contains a utility class for printing messages utils.py contains helper functions

 ---------